zusei/whitepaper/01_Introduction/01_1_Executive_Summary.md

 Zusei introduces a new consensus mechanism: **Proof of Presence (PoP).**

 By installing a lightweight IoT node (or using our verified QR protocol), merchants turn their physical stores into "Energy Mining Hubs."
-* **For Users:** You earn **$Z-WATT Credits** simply by showing up.
+* **For Users:** You earn **ZP Credits** simply by showing up.
 Your physical presence validates the merchant's energy usage, turning your time into a tradable asset.
 * **For Merchants:** You get verified, high-intent footfall.
 More importantly, you gain access to **Energy Efficiency per Visitor (EEV)** data, allowing you to optimize your operations and offset costs using the Zusei network.

 ---